Skip to content

 A fixed beam is a beam that is attached to the supports on either end.
 The fixed beam is often used in construction projects.

-Moreover, these fixed beams are attached to the supports; it is not as flexible as other types of beams.
+These fixed beams are attached to the supports; it is not as flexible as other types of beams.

 Cantilever Beam